drorata/ds-dask_cluster_example/README.md

 }

 variable "spotPrice" {
-  # Note needed for on-demand instances
+  # Not needed for on-demand instances
   default = "0.1"
 }